-Each Hall is required to submit a report on their activities by end of November each year.
-The format of report is communicated to the Halls by the DSA office annually.
+Each Hall is required to submit a report on their activities by year end.
+Suggested structures of these reports is provided below but Halls may choose to adopt different styles:

-Please could Halls submit these in an electronic format.
-The DSA office post relevant portions of Hall reports on its websites.
-Please first make sure that sensitive personal details are not included.
-Photographs are always welcome.
+Please could Halls submit these in electronic formats.
+You are encouraged to post relevant portions of your reports on your Hall websites: please first make sure that sensitive personal details are not included.
+Photographs are welcome